dentro/yalr

 }

-Avoid using closure action, otherwise your application will encounter error when routes were cached.
+Note: Avoid using closure actions, as your application will encounter errors when routes are cached.

 <?php